P-p-H-d/mlib/README.md

 M\*LIB is distributed under BSD-2 simplified license.

-It is strongly advised not to read the source to know how to use the library as the code is quite complex and uses a lot of tricks but rather read the examples.
+It is strongly advised not to read the source to know how to use the library as the code is quite complex and uses a lot of tricks.
+You should rather read the examples.

 In this documentation,
 * _shall_ will be used to indicate a user constraint that is